 Please consult your EHS coordinator or BSP@mit.edu for questions and concerns.

-Be labeled “for waste”(not all DLCs have autoclaves designated for waste, if you are not sure if you should autoclave your waste, please consult with your Biosafety contact)
+Be labeled “For Waste” on or near the autoclave.
+(Note: Not all DLCs have autoclaves specifically designated for waste.
+If you are unsure whether to autoclave your waste, please consult your EHS coordinator or Biosafety officer.)

-Be updated on the QuickBase database as a waste autoclave.
-Please check with your EHS coordinator or Biosafety officer if your autoclave is designated for waste.
+Be updated in the QuickBase database as a waste autoclave.
+Please confirm with your EHS coordinator or Biosafety contact whether your autoclave is designated for waste.